 PE/Health is offered as a semester course and must be taken once with a passing grade through high school tenure.
 Students will learn about being safe in the world, making good decisions, and becoming healthier in body, mind, and spirit.
 The curriculum is aligned to PA standards in health and physical education.

-Electives are offered to students in the Accelerated Math Program and starting in 10th grade as a way for students to deepen understanding in content areas of their choice that will further skills for college and career.
+Electives are offered to students in the Accelerated Math Program and starting in 10th grade as a way for students to deepen their understanding in content areas of their choice that will further skills for college and career.
 All course curriculum guides are aligned to PA state academic and Common Core standards where applicable, as well as national academic standards.

 Esperanza Cyber Charter School offers credit recovery courses.
 Students are enrolled in self-paced classes that are individualized to meet the academic deficiencies and to ensure proper credit hours.